isabelroses/dotfiles/docs/src/configuration/lix.md

 I use [lix](https://git.lix.systems/lix-project/lix).

-> [!NOTE]
-> Furthermore this is with a custom patch set through [izlix](https://github.com/isabelroses/izlix).
-Though I don't recommend using izlix.
-If you want the patches you may copy them for personal use.

 This flake makes a point of using lix where possible.

 To do so we add the following snippet taken from [modules/base/nix/overlays/default.nix](https://github.com/isabelroses/dotfiles/blob/463e509725f610d802c483fdc00ce0b77cd778c2/modules/base/nixpkgs/overlays/default.nix#L13-L25).